BhavishyaWadhwa05/LinRegress/README.md

 # LinRegress
-The following repository contains task I have completed as an intern at the Sparks Foundation.
+The following repository contains the task I have completed as an intern at the Sparks Foundation.